dgittins/AWS-RStudio/README.md

 # AWS RStudio

-Instructions for running R and RStudio Server on an AWS EC2 instance
+Workflow for running R and RStudio Server on an AWS EC2 instance

 Prerequisites: